3 Very Reliable Ways to Determine FTP (Including Test-Instructions)

 2. Critical Power Testing in The Field

 The Critical Power model is a well-researched and applied method in international sports science.
-The basis of the critical power concept is that there is a hyperbolic relationship between power output and the time the power output it can be sustained.
-This relationship can be described based on a series of all-out efforts ranging from 3 to 12 minutes.
+The basis of the critical power concept is that there is a hyperbolic relationship between power output and the time the power output can be sustained.
+This relationship can be described based on a series of all-out efforts ranging from 2 to 12 minutes.
 Power output at CP can be maintained in reality for around 30 minutes.
 At CP, VO2max remains relatively stable.
 Therefore, CP counts as a fatigue threshold, where going above CP fatigue sets in quickly.

-This second parameter (above CP) is called W’ (pronounced W prime) measured in kJ and is associated with anaerobic capacity.
+The second parameter (above CP) is called W’ (pronounced W prime) measured in kJ and is associated with anaerobic capacity.
 This anaerobic capacity concept states that work above CP is limited like a battery: Once you empty your W’ battery, you need to reduce power below CP to recharge it.
 W’ is important as the higher your W’, the lower your CP.
 As a result, the CP concept might be particularly interesting for anaerobically strong riders.

 3. The Famous 20-minute FTP Test

 The 20-minute FTP test is the most widespread protocol to obtain FTP data.
 In this way, you can derive individual training zones and capabilities.
 Having been criticized in recent years due to inaccuracy compared to advanced lab testing and all, I think the 20-minute test is still valid.
 As I compared lab data to the 20-minute test, it worked for me.
 There’s more to it than just an all-out effort.
+Additionally, current research comes up with new perspectives on how we can get the 20 minute test results closer to our maximal lactate steady state.
+I wrote a whole article about it.

 And it highly depends on executing the FTP test correctly.